Respect Boise Parks and Trails — Leave No Trace

 Kathryn Albertson Park Boardwalk

-Please stay on designated paths like the one shown here in Kathryn Albertson Park
+Please stay on designated paths like the one shown here in Kathryn Albertson Park.

-For photographers and videographers, this means:
+For all park visitors, including, photographers and videographers, this means:

 • If taking photos of families or portraits for others, place your subject/subjects on durable surfaces (dirt, rock, turf) throughout your entire session.